Dame Barbara Windsor

-Here at IBY we turn the spotlight on Barbara Windsor, and hope you will celebrate six decades of sheer professionalism, and true pantomime magic!
+Here at IBY we turned the spotlight on Barbara Windsor in 2010 to celebrate her sixty years in the business, and hope you will enjoy reading this updated celebration of six decades of sheer professionalism, and true pantomime magic.

 (The Stage.
 1995).